 And then I get to the end, bind off, wash my swatch, lay it flat to dry, and ta-dah!
 A colorwork pattern.

 Here are my mosaic knitting stitch patterns, if you’d like to knit a scarf or a hat or something with them.
 And here are a lot of mosaic knitting patterns on Ravelry.
-(If you’d really like to blow your mind, here are Barbara Benson’s mosaic lace patterns.
+(If you’d really like to blow your mind, here are Barbara Benson’s mosaic lace patterns on Ravelry.
+(There’s also a book of some of these on Amazon).
 No, not a stripe of mosaic knitting followed by a stripe of lace.
 Lace knitting combined with mosaic knitting all at once.
 It’s gorgeous, and again, not as hard as it looks.)

 Here is a randomized mosaic knitting stitch pattern generator which also can provide a range of designs that morph from one to the next in interesting ways.
 Here’s an example: